Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Jamestown SA2's median income among taxpayers in financial year 2023 was $49,549.
-The average income stood at $61,412 during this period.
-For Rest of SA, the median income was $48,920 and the average income was $58,933.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Jamestown's median income would be approximately $53,909 as of September 2025, with an average income estimate of $66,816 during the same period.
-According to Census 2021 income data, incomes in Jamestown fall between the 9th and 17th percentiles nationally for households, families, and personal incomes.
-Income analysis shows that the $800 - 1,499 bracket dominates with 28.3% of residents (1,373 people).
-Housing costs are modest, with 92.2% of income retained, but total disposable income ranks at just the 18th percentile nationally.
+The Jamestown SA2's income level is below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Jamestown SA2's median income among taxpayers is $49,549 and the average income stands at $61,412, which compares to figures for Regional SA's of $48,920 and $58,933 respectively.
+Based on Wage Price Index growth of 8.8% since FY-23, current estimates would be approximately $53,909 (median) and $66,816 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in Jamestown all fall between the 9th and 17th percentiles nationally.
+Income analysis reveals the $800 - 1,499 bracket dominates with 28.3% of residents (1,373 people), contrasting with the region where the $1,500 - 2,999 bracket leads at 27.5%.
+While housing costs are modest with 92.2% of income retained, the total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income